-Adaptation Displacement: Not only do many people not know the show was based on a comic, or even that Sabrina is from the same comic family as Archie, many elements and characters from the show were used in later versions of the comics (such as Salem originally being human.)
-There was also a 70s Saturday morning cartoon (Sabrina and The Groovie Goolies) and a TV-movie before the show that no one remembers.
+Adaptation Displacement: Just look at this Wiki and how it favors the show.
+Not only do many people not know the show was based on a comic, or even that Sabrina is from the same comic family as the main Archie Comics, many elements and characters from the show were used in later versions of the comics (such as Salem originally being human.)
+There was also a 70s Saturday morning cartoon (Sabrina and The Groovie Goolies) that older audiences may recall, and a TV-movie before the show that no one remembers.
+This has been slowly changing with Sabrina's appearances in popular Archie spinoffs and her appearances in the main Archie comics themself.

 Anvilicious: Many of the magical illnesses or other Plot Coupons in the TV series were based around obvious Aesops.
 (Too vain, turn your boyfriend into wolf-boy.
 Try to use magic to get your rival out of your hair, nope, now you're tied to her.)
 Lampshaded by Sabrina.
 (See Freudian Excuse on the main page.)